ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_CostDiscSolver.md

      !## Coordinates dimension of the Obs. must be consistent with Pb dimension;
-     !##  i.e. CoordsystemDim if solver is on the bulk or !###      (CoordsystemDim-1) if solver is on a boundary !## If the observation file is in ASCII it must containt the following columns:
+     !##  i.e. CoordsystemDim if solver is on the bulk or !###      (CoordsystemDim-1) if solver is on a boundary !## If the observation file is in ASCII it must contain the following columns:
      !##  coordinates(1:ndim), observations(1:vardim), standard errors(1:vardim) (optional)
      Observation File Name = File ""

-     !# If the variable is a vector, how many component do we observe?
+     !# If the variable is a vector, how many components do we observe?
      !## it will be the first *n* components
      Observed Variable dimension = Integer ...

-     !# If true data that have been found in the mesh at the !#  first visit will be saved in an ascii file !## will save coordinates, observation, standard error (optional), element number !## there will be one file per partition
+     !# If true data that has been found in the mesh at the !#  first visit will be saved in an ascii file !## will save coordinates, observation, standard error (optional), element number !## there will be one file per partition